 Active pension:

-Retirees will be allowed to earn up to €2.000 per month (or €24.000 per year) tax-free if they voluntarily continue working beyond the standard retirement age.
-The planned "active pension" is therefore not technically a pension, but rather a tax bonus.
-The skilled trades sector is skeptical, primarily because the self-employed are excluded from the scheme.
-It is scheduled to begin on January 1, 2026.
-The exact details are still being finalized.
-The active pension is also part of the controversial pension reform package.
+Retirees will be able to earn up to €2.000 per month (or €24.000 per year) tax-free if they voluntarily continue working beyond the standard retirement age.
+This "active pension" is therefore not technically a pension, but rather a tax bonus.
+The skilled trades sector has been and remains skeptical, primarily because the self-employed are excluded from the scheme.
+It will take effect on January 1, 2026.
 Read more > here!

 Age-appropriate and barrier-free conversion: